What is Care Ethics?

 Moral Judgment and the Human Visual System

-If humans treated every new right–wrong situation as a novel and unique experience we would quickly drown, our minds baed and confused.
+If humans treated every new right–wrong situation as a novel and unique experience we would quickly drown, our minds baffled and confused.
 Conceivably, to make the judgment more efficient, the cognitive system groups moral situations into the meaningful category of the Adult – Child format.
 Various aspects of moral situations are perceived holistically rather than separately or independently.

 Gray et al. (2012), suggest that if our template of morality were dyadic – perceived intentional moral agent and a suffering moral patient – we would be compelled to complete the moral dyad if it appeared to be incomplete.
 For example, when we see someone blameworthy—an apparent moral agent—we would complete the dyad by inferring the presence of another suffering mind —a moral patient.
 Gray suggests the phenomenon of dyadic completion occurs at an intuitive level—like the Gestalt completion.